-- (a) The automatic access standard is: - (1) a synchronous generating unit must have a protection system to disconnect it promptly when a condition that would lead to pole slipping is detected in order to prevent pole slipping or other conditions where a generating unit causes active power, reactive power or voltage at the connection point to become unstable as assessed in accordance with the power system stability guidelines established under clause 4.3.4(h); and - (2) an asynchronous generating unit must have a protection system to disconnect it promptly for conditions where the active power, reactive power or voltage at the connection point becomes unstable as assessed in accordance with the guidelines for power system stability established under clause 4.3.4(h).
+- (a) The automatic access standard is a generating system must have: - (1) for its synchronous generating units, a protection system to disconnect it promptly when a condition that would lead to pole slipping is detected, to prevent pole slipping or other conditions where a generating unit causes active power, reactive power or voltage at the connection point to become unstable as assessed in accordance with the power system stability guidelines established under clause 4.3.4(h); and - (2) for its asynchronous generating units, a protection system to disconnect it promptly for conditions where the active power, reactive power or voltage at the connection point becomes unstable as assessed in accordance with the guidelines for power system stability established under clause 4.3.4(h).

-(b) The minimum access standard is a generating unit must not cause a voltage disturbance at the connection point due to sustained unstable behaviour of more than the maximum level specified in Table 7 of Australian Standard AS/NZS 61000.3.7:2001.
+(b) The minimum access standard is a generating system must not cause a voltage disturbance at the connection point due to sustained unstable behaviour of more than the maximum level specified in Table 7 of Australian Standard AS/NZS 61000.3,7:2001.

-(c) If the Network Service Provider and the Generator agree, a protection system may also trip any other part of the generating system in order to cease the instability.

-- (d) Notwithstanding paragraph (c), a protection system must be provided in the access standard to trip the affected generating unit where: - (1) the Network Service Provider considers it necessary to prevent consequential tripping of, or damage to, other generating units, network equipment or other Network Users' facilities, or - (2) AEMO considers it necessary to prevent unstable operation having an adverse impact on power system security. - (e) AEMO must advise on matters relating to negotiated access standards under this clause S5.2.5.10 maximum operating level means in relation to:
+- (c) If the Network Service Provider and the Generator agree, a protection system may also trip any other part of the generating system to cease the instability. - (d) Notwithstanding paragraph (c), a protection system must be provided in the access standard to trip the affected generating unit where: - (1) the Network Service Provider considers it necessary to prevent consequential tripping of, or damage to, other generating units, network equipment or other Network Users' facilities, or - (2) AEMO considers it necessary to prevent unstable operation having an adverse impact on power system security.